 Then again, the discount makes it cheaper, but it’s not free.
 To convince the recipient to buy the pro membership, the email advertising it contains a succinct outline of its benefits.

-To sum things up, if you want your upcoming educational email marketing campaign to be easier to deal with, make sure to use email templates!
-Doing so has quite a few benefits, including increased productivity and brand consistency, reduced margin of error, and better client experience.
+To sum things up, if you want your upcoming educational email marketing campaign to be easier to launch and easier to read, start with a strong template.
+Templates can improve productivity and brand consistency, reduce the margin of error, and create a better subscriber experience.

 If you don’t know what to write about, check whether there are any upcoming events or courses that are worth advertising.
 Alternatively, you could write about admissions, fundraisers, or student success stories.

-Your first campaign might not be a tremendous success, and that’s perfectly fine.
-Treat it as a learning experience!
+Your first campaign might not be perfect, and that is fine.
+Treat it as a learning experience and use the results to improve the next send.